Laser treatments for rosacea and redness.

 V-Beam Tips and Tricks:

 Post appointment swelling.
 Most people will experience some swelling from this treatment.
 Those, like my younger self, with mega-reactive skin, will experience significant swelling after the first several sessions.
 If this is a concern for you, take 2 Benadryl 2 hours BEFORE your appointment.
 Not 1 hour before, not 1 hour after, not 10 minutes after, not 10 minutes before.
 2 HOURS BEFORE.
 If you have highly reactive skin and you take your Benadryl at any time other than 2 HOURS BEFORE your first several appointments, you will look like the cat lady for a week afterwards.
 I found this out the hard way.
-I know Benadryl makes you sleepy and I know you have to drive.
-Get a coffee then take a nap.
-Moving on…
+If you are worried about driving, take an uber.

 Barrier function and inflammation reduction: It is important that you try to preserve your barrier function and manage inflammation with the use of a quality skincare treatment regimen like illumenase.
-Take a few days off from your retinoid before and after your V-beam appointment.
+Take a few days off from your retinoid before and after your V-beam appointment and learn more about skin sensitivity and what causes it so you can make good choices.

 Treatment discomfort: The laser pulse is accompanied by a puff of cold air but for me it doesn’t quite cut it.
 If your tech has a cryo available, ask to hold its hose.
 The blast of cold air is heavenly.